ChromiaProject/postchain-chromia/doc/provider/start-a-node.md

 Logging is done using [Apache Log4j 2](https://logging.apache.org/log4j/2.x/).

-### Native node
+### Native process

-The distribution package contains a default log configuration file `chromia-node/config/log4j2.yml` suitable for a native node.
+The distribution package contains a default log configuration file `chromia-node/config/log4j2.yml` suitable for a native process.
 It logs both to standard output and to `logs/postchain.log` file.
 The log file is rotated, compressed. and old files are deleted when the total size exceeds 100 MiB.